finn-no/tech.finn.no/_drafts/2015-05-29-browser-statistics-may-2015.md

 tags:
 - tag
 ---
 In [July 2013 more than 40% of the visits to FINN.no](http://hjemmehos.finn.no/no/webfolk_+_entusiaster/finn_labs/FINN-statistikken+for+sommeren+2013.9UFRnSXl.ips) were from a tablet or a phone.
-Nearly one year later, in [April 2014 - 48% were from a table or a phone](http://www.inma.no/ARTIKLER/Blogg/innlegg/FINN-statistikken-for-april-2014).
+Nearly one year later, in [April 2014 - the share was 48%](http://www.inma.no/ARTIKLER/Blogg/innlegg/FINN-statistikken-for-april-2014).

-*What do you think has happened in the market the last year?*
+*What do you think has happened the last year?*

-Google rolled out the [mobile-friendly update](http://googlewebmastercentral.blogspot.no/2015/04/rolling-out-mobile-friendly-update.html) April the 21st, which boosts the ranking of sites that are mobile friendly in the Google search.
+In April, Google rolled out thir ["mobile-friendly update"](http://googlewebmastercentral.blogspot.no/2015/04/rolling-out-mobile-friendly-update.html), which boosts the ranking of sites that are mobile friendly in the Google search.
 We're clearly not the only one seeing the increased market share of mobile devices.

+## How many visitors use a desktop or laptop?

-The first graph shows the share of our users using a mobile phone, tablet or a desktop computer to access FINN.no, regardless of whether they use the traditional somewhat-response-desktop-version (www.finn.no), our responsive mobile web (m.finn.no) or an app.
-The desktop now has a market share of 38%.
+Our first graph shows the share of our users using a mobile phone, tablet or a desktop computer to access FINN.no, regardless of whether they use the traditional somewhat-responsive-desktop-version (www.finn.no), our responsive mobile web (m.finn.no) or an Android or iPhone app.
+62% of our visits are now from a smartphone or a tablet. *The traditional desktop/laptop has a market share of 38%.*

 [<img class="center-block" alt="Channel graph" src="/images/2015-05-29-browser-statistics-may-2015/Visits per channel percent.png"/>](/images/2015-05-29-browser-statistics-may-2015/Visits per channel percent.png)

+## Which FINN.no channel do they use?

-The reponsive site now has the biggest share of our visits!
-14% of our visits are from our native apps, and 42% from www.finn.no, 44% from our responsive m.finn.no.
+The reponsive site is now the biggest!
+14% of our visits are from our native apps, 42% from www.finn.no, and 44% from our responsive m.finn.no.

 [<img class="center-block" alt="Application graph" src="/images/2015-05-29-browser-statistics-may-2015/Visits pr application percent.png"/>](/images/2015-05-29-browser-statistics-may-2015/Visits pr application percent.png)